Particular/docs.particular.net/nservicebus/logging/serilog.md

 #### Outgoing message enrichment

-When a send the same properties as described in "Incoming message enrichment" will be added to the outgoing pipeline.
+When a message is sent, same properties as described in "Incoming message enrichment" will be added to the outgoing pipeline.
 Note that if a handler sends a message, the logger injected into the outgoing pipeline will be forked from the logger instance as described in "Handler enrichment".
 As such it will contain a property `Handler` for the handler that sent the message.

 #### Accessing the logger